Clackline, Western Australia: Avro Anson Memorial

 The Avro Anson Memorial commemorates four Royal Australian Air Force (RAAF) airmen killed when their Avro Anson aircraft crashed near Clackline on 9 October 1942.
 The memorial site is located on the low side of Avro Anson Road, in a small park approximately 5 km south-east of Clackline.
 The memorial, assembled by members of the local community in the months following the crash, features a cairn of granite and boulders supporting a jarrah cross.
 The names and details of the deceased airmen − Flying Officer Lynton Birt, Sergeant Geoffrey Debenham, Sergeant Noel Nixon, and Sergeant Kenneth Hugo − are carved into the cross.

 Over the years, the memorial was forgotten and lost, overgrown by shrubs and trees.
-Upon its discovery in the early 1980s, the memorial's history and significance were researched, and it was restored in 1984 by volunteers from the Perth branch of the Royal Australian Air Force Association.
+Upon its rediscovery in the early 1980s, the memorial's history and significance were researched, and it was restored in 1984 by volunteers from the Perth branch of the Royal Australian Air Force Association.
 Since then, the association has held annual memorial services at the site.